-He was the first to recognize hydrogen gas as a distinct substance for which he calculated their densities as well as the densities of several other gases.
-He showed that it produced dew, which appeared to be water, upon being burned.
-He also found it to be much less dense than air.
-Cavendish also investigated the products of fermentation, showing that the gas from the fermentation of sugar is indistinguishable from the “fixed air” characterized as a constituent of chalk and magnesia by Black ( in modern language, carbon dioxide).
+He was the first to recognize hydrogen gas as a distinct substance for which he calculated its density as well as the densities of several other gases.
+He showed that hydrogen produced dew, which appeared to be water, upon being burned.
+He also found hydrogen to be much less dense than air.
+Cavendish also investigated the products of fermentation, showing that the gas from the fermentation of sugar is indistinguishable from the “fixed air” characterized as a constituent of chalk and magnesia by Black (in modern language, carbon dioxide).
 In his study of the methods of gas analysis Cavendish made one amazing observation.

 He was glinting air with excess oxygen (to form oxides of nitrogen) over alkali until no more absorption took place and noted that a tiny amount of gas could not be further reduced, “so that if there is any part of the phlogisticated air of our atmosphere which differs from the rest, and cannot be reduced to nitrous acid, we may safely conclude that it is not more than 1/120 part of the whole.”
 As is now known, he had observed the noble gases of the atmosphere.